Navigating a 5150 Hold for Minors: A Guide for Parents

 • Lists of any known side effects of new medications.

 • Copies of any psychiatric evaluation that may have been done while they were in the hospital.
 This evaluation is conducted by a mental health professional.
-It can inform you if your child is suffering from a mental disorder.
-It can be useful when trying to plan for what happens after your child is discharged.
+It can inform you if your child is suffering from a mental disorder and can be useful when trying to plan for what happens after your child is discharged.

 • A discharge summary which includes essential information from the assessment conducted while your child was on the involuntary psychiatric hold.